Enveloppe/obsidian-enveloppe/README.md

 ## How it works

-First, the plugin will create a branch named after your vault name, where spaces are replaced by a `-`.
-After this, it will perform some conversion (based on your settings) and push to this branch.
+1. The plugin will create a branch named after your vault, where spaces are replaced by a `-`.
+2. The plugin will perform all conversion (based on your settings) and push the note(s) into the branch.

-By default, the branch will be merged after processing the notes (either after one note or every note, depending on the command you use!)
+3. By default, the branch will be merged once all the notes (and their embedded files) have been processed.

 > **Warning**
 > Sometimes, the branch may not be merged due to merge conflicts.
 This can occur if you push too frequently.